csornyei/secret-server/README.md

+# Running the code

+For starting the app in development mode run `docker-compose up --build`

+To run the unit test for the server use `npm run test:unit`

+To run the integration tests for the whole app use `npm run test:e2e`

 # Introduction
 Your task is to implement a secret server.
 The secret server can be used to store and share secrets using a random generated URL.
 But the secret can be read only a limited number of times after that it will expire and won’t be available.
 The secret may have a TTL (Time to live).
 After the expiration time the secret won’t be available anymore.